 Adderall vs Concerta, which is better?
 This is a great debate among those with Attention Deficit Hyperactivity Disorder (ADHD) and various ADHD treatment professionals.

-They are both less likely to produce "rebound" which can occur when users temporarily experience depressed mood or irritability as their medication wears off.
+They are both less likely to produce the "rebound" common to Ritalin users which can occur when users temporarily experience depressed mood or irritability as their medication wears off.

 A handy benefit of Adderall is that it can be sprinkled on food such as applesauce for users who cannot tolerate swallowing pills.

-Keep in mind that it may take several weeks to see the full beneficial effects of either medication.
-So regardless of which one you are taking, patience is required.
+Keep in mind that it may take several weeks to see the full beneficial effects of either Adderall or Concerta.
+So regardless of which one you are taking, a bit of patience is often required.

-If you experience these symptoms, seek emergency medical treatment right away at the nearest hospital emergency room.
+If you experience these or any other troubling symptoms, seek emergency medical treatment right away at the nearest hospital emergency room.

 Remember: The ideal goal is to find the medication that provides the most benefit with fewest side effects.
 If one medication does not work well for you, your doctor can prescribe a different ADHD medication.